 A top rack comes in handy for baked potatoes.
 If the grill does not have a top rack, place them in the back or away from direct flames.

 For added flavor, some cooks prefer to coat either the potato or the inside of the foil with a bit of cooking oil or salad dressing.
-Feel free to experiment with flavored oils or added spices such as rosemary or garlic powder.
+Feel free to experiment with your flavored oils like avocado oil and add spices such as rosemary, kosher salt or coarse salt, black pepper, or garlic powder.
+Also, add your favorite toppings such as sour cream, cheddar cheese, onions, bazil, or anything else you want.

 Direct Method (No Foil)